 \section{Conclusion}

 We have presented a Graded Hoare Logic as a parameterisable framework for reasoning about programs and their side effects, and studied its categorical semantics.
-The key idea we have been following is that grading can be seen as a refinement of effectful computations.
+The key guiding idea is that grading can be seen as a refinement of effectful computations.
 This has brought us naturally to graded categories but to fully internalize this refinement idea we further introduced the new notion of graded Freyd categories.
 To show the generality of our framework we have shown how different examples are naturally captured by it.
-We conclude with some reflection on possible future work.